JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 }
 ```

-Both projects produces the feed with code — but in completely different ways:
+Both projects produce the feed with code — but in completely different ways:

 * The Eleventy version configures parameters for a feed-generation plugin whose internal workings are opaque to you.
 Your ability to customize that feed is limited to the extent the plugin's developers have correctly anticipated your needs.
 * The Origami version creates a feed from scratch.
 That fragment above is _doing the work the Eleventy plugin does_.
 Your ability to customize that feed is limited to the extent you can describe what you want in code.